mireo/can-utils/dbc/README.md

 // dbc_impl is now populated by the parser and can be used
 ```

-This parser does not generate any classes or structs from the DBC file by itself.
+This parser does not generate any classes or structs from the DBC file.
+Instead, it calls user-defined callbacks for each line of the input DBC file.
+Callbacks receive the values parsed from the current line as arguments.

-Instead, it calls user-defined callbacks for each line of the file.
+Users should use values provided in callback arguments to create their own data structures or directly perform any other required action.

-Each callback receives the values parsed from the current line as arguments.
+In most cases, a CAN DBC file is used to configure the behavior of an edge node participating in CAN.
+In that sense, a DBC file is a configuration file that describes the semantics of CAN messages and the overall structure and roles of nodes in CAN.

-The user should then use these values to create their own data structures or to directly perform any other action.
+With DBC being a configuration file, it seems more natural to parse a DBC file and configure a CAN node without using a bunch of intermediate structures like AST or C++ structures that restate DBC information in a C++ manner just to extract pieces of information from them once again to configure CAN node.
+Therefore, direct parsing and "interpreting" values could be a better option for most CAN DBC use cases.

-A callback has the form of:
+A parser callback has the form of:

 ```cpp
 inline void tag_invoke(